Kellogs/My_First_Repo_Test/README.md

 # Jungle has finally arrived.
-This is for Conishiwa not to hound me about kepping good standards. :)
+This is for Conishiwa not to hound me about keeping good standards. :)